In South Eastern NSW, over 25,800 people identify as Aboriginal and Torres Strait Islander, or 4.2% of the resident population.

 For more information, see our ITC flyer.

-Community brokerage alcohol and other drugs program for women and children – Waminda South Coast Women’s Health & Welfare Aboriginal Corporation as the lead agency
+Drug and Alcohol Brokerage and Community Support Program – Waminda South Coast Women’s Health & Welfare Aboriginal Corporation as the lead agency

 Linked - Yass Aboriginal Youth Program - Marathon Health

 This service provides care coordination for young Aboriginal and Torres Strait Islander people who seek assistance in negotiating care from a range of health and community providers.
 Visit the Marathon Health website here.